 - 2 T. sour cream

 - Whisk together the flour, baking soda, cream of tartar and salt in a bowl and set aside.
 Melt butter in a saucepan over medium heat.
 The butter will begin to foam.
 Make sure you whisk consistently during this process.
 After a couple of minutes, the butter will begin to brown on the bottom of the saucepan; continue to whisk and remove from heat as soon as the butter begins to brown and give off a nutty aroma.
 Immediately transfer the butter to a bowl to prevent burning.
-Set aside to cool for a few minutes.
+Set aside to cool and congeal.
+I use the fridge for this step.

 - Chill your dough for 3 hours or as long as possible in the refrigerator (important!).
 You want the dough VERY cold.
-If you desire a ‘puffy’ cookie, place them in the fridge overnight.
+Try to leave the dough in the refrigerator over night, if possible.

-- Bake the cookies 9 or 10 minutes or until the edges of the cookies begin to turn golden brown.
-They will look a bit underdone in the middle if you cut them in half immediately after taking out of the oven, but will continue to cook once out of the oven.
+- Bake the cookies 12 or 15 minutes or until the edges of the cookies begin to turn golden brown.
 (Bake longer if you like your cookies more well done.)

 - Cool the cookies on the sheets at least 2 minutes.
 Remove the cooled cookies from the baking sheets after a few minutes and transfer to a wire rack to cool completely.
 Repeat with remaining dough.